 I envisioned him reliving an old conversation and perhaps giving himself an opportunity to speak thoughts that came to him too late.
 I imagined that he was redressing some perceived ill, living in a moment when he had been admonished by one of his betters or embarrassed by his own lack of articulation.
 I hoped that at this moment on this road in the pre-dawn he had recreated that moment in his mind as to give himself the upper hand.
 Double would be his shame when I swept this fictional mat out from under him.
 He was still addressing his imaginary audience when I crept out the ditch behind him.
 I matched his pace quickly.
 I grasped the staff in two hands at one end, raising the full two yards of wood and lead above my above my head.
 I brought it down hard across the man’s right shoulder.
 The staff struck and bounced back in my hands.
 It startled me.

-The man spun around with a dancer’s grace, I saw his eyes wide with shock or fear.
+The man spun around like a startled rat, and I saw his eyes wide with shock or fear.
 I had already pulled back my staff, and swung low this time, hoping to sweep his feet out from under him.
 But as I swung I stepped forward, and the staff connected harshly with this thigh instead of his knee.
 The bounce back was hard, and I feared I might lose the staff.
 He had the build of a warrior but to me, on that morning, it was if the man was made of wood.
 I brought the staff back across my chest, my hands positioned an arms length apart as I had been trained, but I had not planned my attack past two blows.
 I fought an urge to run as the red haired green eyed beast of a man brought his heavily muscled left arm up and swung out with the drover’s stick while his right hand grasped the handle of his lead flail.
 As he made to pull free the metal weapon his face twisted in pain, he dropped the stick and brought his left hand to the opposite shoulder where I had struck him.
 He stepped toward me, but the leg I had struck wobbled forcing him to pause mid-stride.
 But he was still up, it was going to be fight, and against my judgment and intentions I prayed, “Bellra dear Goddess protect me”.
 Thank the creator, that I was not bearing any blessings because I surely would have invoked them to topple this man.

 I jabbed with the staff once, too slowly, and he grabbed my weapon with his left hand.
 He pulled me forward even as I pulled back with all my strength.
 My feet could not find traction in the mud as I pulled and pushed from side to side with my staff trying to break his grip.
 I was a head a shorter than the man, and when he pulled me close enough he released the staff and reached out with his now free left arm and grabbed my robe, he gave a deep guttural roar and I could feel my nights worth of urine spread out between my thighs.